elastest/elastest.io-docs/docs/elastest-monitoring/index.md

     <a data-fancybox="gallery-1" href="/docs/elastest-monitoring/images/img06.png"><img class="img-responsive img-wellcome" src="/docs/elastest-monitoring/images/img06.png"/></a>
 </div>

-In the figure above, we can observe the global hosts, and we can select an individual host in a cluster, to observe its metrics.
-On the top left we have a summary of the running containers' metrics.
+In the figure above, on the top left we have a summary of the running containers' metrics.
 On the top right we see the active containers and the workload it represents for the node on the color scale.
 Finally, underneath, we have specific metrics for the node such as network activity, CPU usage and memory.

 Moreover, if we hover over the plots, we use the mouse pointer to observe the values for a specific time in the metrics plot, as seen in the following figure: